codesearcher/keylight/README.md

 Option 2: If you use Linux x86-64 (like me) you can use a ready release:<br>
           https://github.com/codesearcher/keylight/releases<br>
           <img src=https://i.imgur.com/kcQTtQv.png /><br>
+#

 # Explaining...
 #To Do

+# Next steps
+-Bugs fixes<br>
+-Create functions that join repetitive tasks in one block of code<br>

 Dedicated to all music lovers!<br>